jmhuie/SlicerBiomech/Tutorials/DentalDynamics/README.md

 ### Additional Tips

 1. If a tooth segment has a hole in it or the base is hollow, then surface area measurements will be overestimated.
 Use the `SurfaceWrapSoldify` module to make the teeth solid before computing results.
+2. Selecting the correct **Side of Face** is somewhat important because it’s used to help discern the tips and bases of the teeth.